 Step 2: Buy your supplies

 Creating a vision board is a ritual.
-It’s a time to get in touch with your true self, identify your true desires and focus your energy on attracting them into your life.
-Treat this moment as something special, as something kind you’re doing for yourself.
+It’s a time to get in touch with your true self, identify your deepest desires, and focus your energy on attracting them into your life.
+Treat this moment as self-care, something you’re doing for yourself.

 Here are some ideas to make creating a vision board a special experience for you:

-For this step, let your creative power shine.
-It’s totally up to you whether your board is simple and literal or complicated and metaphorical.
+For the final step, let your creative power shine.
+It’s up to you whether your board is simple and literal or complicated and metaphorical.
 Cut out your images and tell a story or create a collage of images that speak to you.
 What matters is that the images mirror your desires.
 When you look at the board images, you should feel a strong positive connection to those desires.

 Take time to cut your images out.
-Sit with your images for a moment before you attach them to your board.
+Sit with them for a moment before you attach them to your board.
 Feel the desire running through your body.
-Notice what emotions arise when you think of that image and the desires that it conjures.
+Notice the emotions that arise when you’re thinking of that image and the desires that it conjures.
 See yourself getting what you want and feel the happiness radiating from it.
 Whatever you’re feeling in this moment is exactly what you want to experience every time you look at your vision board.

 Not only is a vision board a wonderful reminder of what you truly want in life, it’s a powerful motivator to enact on achieving your goals.
 Treat your vision board like it’s sacred — it’s a special gift you’ve given to yourself, and a powerful tool to attract all your desires into your life.

 Do you have any vision board tips you’d like to share?
-Please tell us about them in the comment section below.